vogelito/glacierprotocol/_docs/overview.md

 [Trezor](https://trezor.io/),
 [Ledger](https://www.ledgerwallet.com/),
 and [KeepKey](https://www.keepkey.com/)
-to store their bitcoins.
-While these are great products that provide strong security, Glacier is intended to offer an even higher level of protection than today's hardware wallets can provide.
+to store their crypto.
+While these are great products that provide strong security, CryptoGlacier is intended to offer an even higher level of protection than today's hardware wallets can provide.

 The primary security consideration is that